Charlie Kirk Assassination Aftermath

 And

-comedians who used to be the pushback here, I think a part of the anger from the left from Charlie Kirk was quite frankly because he was just more effective.
+comedians who used to be the pushback here, I think a part of the anger from the left from Charlie Kirk was, quite frankly, because he was just more effective.

 We did not have an equivalent Charlie Kirk going on campus as organized, as youthful, quite frankly, as courageous.
+He was not afraid.

 He got in front of people.
+Sometimes he made a great point.

 Sometimes he looked stupid.
+He didn't care.

 He played a huge role in Trump's election.